 To access Downtown Disney you can easily park at the Simba parking lot next to Paradise Pier Hotel if you’re not staying on property.
-You could pay for parking ($14/hr), but as you shop and eat in Downtown Disney you can get your parking ticket validated.
-A $20 purchase will give you three hours of free parking, and eating at a table service restaurant will give you five free hours.
+Parking for the first hour is $10, but after that, as you shop and eat in Downtown Disney, you can get the rest of your parking ticket validated.
+A $20 purchase will give you three hours of free parking after the initial $10, and eating at a table service restaurant will give you five free hours.
 Simply ask for your ticket to be validated when making your purchases.
 If you forget to validate, take your parking ticket and receipt back to the location where you purchased, and they will validate it for you (learned that from experience).

 If you park in the theme park parking lots and take the tram you will be dropped off near the end of Downtown Disney, with only a short walk to the parks from there.

 After passing security in front of the Disneyland Hotel (if coming from the Simba lot), you will have before you a variety of eateries, shops, and entertainment.
 There are nightly shows on a small stage by the monorail station, and also street entertainers farther down the walkway.